user4223/ticket-decoder/README.md

 wget 'https://railpublickey.uic.org/download.php' -O cert/UIC_PublicKeys.xml
 build/Release/bin/ticket-decoder-test

+PYTHONPATH=`pwd`/build/Release/bin python3 -m unittest discover -s source/test/python/
 ```

 ## MacOS with Apple clang15 (amd64 & arm64)
-t might be required for dependencies to get built properly during conan install to have a
+It might be required for dependencies to get built properly during conan install to have a
 `python` command (without 3) in path available.
 So when you face an error like `python: command not found`
 it might be required to create a link via `sudo ln -s $(which python3) /usr/local/bin/python` since there
 is no package python-is-python3 in homebrew available, as it is for ubuntu.